Babsbarokah/Where-s-Fluffy-C4-System-Architecture/README.md

 - **Code-Level Consideration**
   - Component-based structure (e.g., Next.js for frontend, FastAPI backend)
   - CI/CD planning and modularity for scalability

 ---

-## Collaboration
-This was a team effort during an ArchitectHer session.
-Together, we discussed use cases, challenged assumptions, iterated on the C4 model, and shared feedback.
-We also asked the host valuable questions about documentation, architecture trade-offs, and best practices.

----